-The Mitel 6940 SIP IP phone has a dialpad with digits from 0 through 9, a key, and a # key.
+The Mitel 6940 SIP IP phone has a dialpad with digits from 0 through 9, a \ key, and a # key.
 Keys 2 through 9 contain the letters of the alphabet.
-These dialpad keys can be used to dial a phone number to make a call (see "Making Calls" on page 140) and to press keys requested by an
+These dialpad keys can be used to dial a phone number to make a call (see "Making Calls") and to press keys requested by an